s1monw1/playground-DrILjsWb/statement.md

 Anyways, such a covariant list is still different to an array, because the covariance is encoded in its type parameter.
 We can only _read_ from the list, whereas _adding_ is prohibited.
 The list is said to be a *Producer* of ``Animals``.
 The generic type `? extends Animal` (`?` is the "wildcard" character) only indicated that the list contains _any_ type with an upper bound of `Animal`, which could mean list of `Cat`, `Dog` or any other animal.
-This approach turns the runtime error encountered in <<runtimeerr_array>> into a compile error.
+This approach turns the runtime error encountered in _ArrayStoreException-Example_ into a compile error.

 ```java runnable
 import java.util.*;